 - closing the billing account for the patient or student and opening a new one with a new account number.

-- calling the University of Texas Police Department to respond to the crime.
+- calling the University of Texas Police - Houston to respond to the crime.

 - determining that no response is warranted under the particular circumstances.

 To the extent the university utilizes a third party who receives information related to university's Covered Accounts or who otherwise handles university's Covered Accounts, the university will require via written agreement that the third party:

 - has a written Program in place that ensures compliance by the third party with the Red Flag Rules with respect to all university Covered Accounts; or